-The main threads of my discussions will be dynastic substitutions as well as the racial and ethnical interactions.
+The main threads of my discussion will be dynastic substitution as well as the racial and ethnical interactions.
 The origins of Chinese are examined in the prehistoric section, the concept of the 'Mandate of Heaven' will be examined for the validity and power base of Chinese emperors and rulers.
-Ethnic interactions will be covered in the Huns, Turks and Mongols etc, and the rise and fall of dynastic powers will be detailed in the sections on major dynasties.
+Ethnic interaction will be covered in the Huns, Turks and Mongols etc, and the rise and fall of dynastic powers will be detailed in the sections on major dynasties.
 Whenever possible, I would relay the comments and insights of ancient saints (like Confucius and Sima Qian) as well as those of contemporary scholars.
 Example, Sima Qian commented that Qin Dynasty could defeat rivals and unite China because of its capabilities for reform and change, and this applies to today's China as well.
 China's imperial power will be examined, and the balance of power between the emperors and the ministers would be touched upon.

 Historian Tang Degang pointed out that the ancient Chinese had utilized the "mandate of heaven" as a two-edge weapon, i.e., legalizing the inheritance of right to ruling from the Heaven's devine mandate as well as restraining the absolute power of emperors with the omens of heaven.
 For example, when some minister told Song Emperor Shenzong that the natural disasters had no bearing to the omens or warnings from the Heaven as to emperor's deed, Prime Minister Fu Bi admonished the emperor by stating that "The only thing that emperors fear is Heaven.
 Should emperors fear no Heaven, then emperors could do anything they want."
 Furthermore, Tang Degang pointed out that Mao Tse-tung [Mao Zedong], i.e., an atheist, had taken the 1976 Tangshan Earthquake as a bad omen that he would soon die.
 Similarly, Kissenger mentioned that Mao Tse-tung at one time had shown his superstition.
 After analyzing the difference of devine rights between the Orient and the Occident, Tang Degang cited the 'Heaven' as constraints on the Chinese emperors.
 Though, Tang Degang complimented China's Song Dynasty as a good example of the balance of power between the emperors and prime ministers.